Hax4us/Nethunter-In-Termux/README.md

 # Nethunter-In-Termux
-This is a script by which you can install Kali nethunter (Kali Linux) in your termux application without rooted phone
+This is a script by which you can install Kali nethunter (Kali Linux) in your termux application without rooted  Android phone
 ### Steps For Installation
-1. Download script in **HOME** `curl -LO https://raw.githubusercontent.com/Hax4us/Nethunter-In-Termux/master/kalinethunter`
+1. Download script in **github** `curl -LO https://raw.githubusercontent.com/Hax4us/Nethunter-In-Termux/master/kalinethunter`
-2. Give execution permission `chmod +x kalinethunter`
+2. Give execution permission by writing this command `chmod +x kalinethunter`
 3. Run script `./kalinethunter`

 ### Usage